 Students will study the works of the great Greek playwrights: Aeschylus, Sophocles, Euripides, and Aristophanes.
 Students will also read selections from Greek and Roman philosophers, including Plato, Aristotle, Seneca, and Epictetus.

 This course will focus on the poetry of Whitman, Dickinson, Frost, and Stevens.
 Students will also study the works of several other modern American poets.
 Students will get an in-depth look at the works of our finest poets.
 Offered during the fall semester.

 In Journalism II, students will continue their study of journalism.
-Issues of leadership such as Editor and Internet Editor are the focus of this curriculum.
-Students will learn and use Quark Passport to layout the newspaper; manage files and articles from Journalism I students; conduct editorial board meetings; make decisions about the content and format of Vision, the school newspaper; edit articles and evaluate them for inclusion into the paper; and learn about HTML composition, web site management, and web site publication.
+Issues of leadership such as editorships are the focus of this curriculum.
+Students will learn and use the SNO’s WordPress software to lay out the newspaper; manage files and articles from Journalism I students; conduct editorial board meetings; make decisions about the content and format of The Vision, the school newspaper; edit articles and evaluate them for inclusion in the paper; and learn about web site and social media management.

 Students who take University English Literature must have a 25 composite score on the ACT by the April national test date of the junior year and complete enrollment requirements for MUW students.
 The course offers senior students an opportunity to receive dual credit in English from MSMS (English IV requirement) and from Mississippi University for Women (three hours for MUW-EN 201, Survey of Early English Literature, and three hours for MUW-EN 202, Survey of Late English Literature).
 The course is a study in chronological order of selected works representative of different periods of English literature from Beowulf through the modern period.
 Emphasis is given to the historical, intellectual, and social contexts which produced the literature and on the resulting intertext of literature and society.
 The course includes collateral readings.
 Students will write a variety of compositions, including critical essays and a research paper.